A Definition of Web Marketing

 Don’t fall into the trap of being another me to company.

-Many business owners that we speak to make the assumption that their competition does things so much better and so they must copy them.
+Many business owners that we speak to make the assumption that their competition does things so much better and so they just copy them.

 Differentiate your company and its products and services.